AdaCore/gnatstudio/docs/users_guide/vcs.rst

 in gray when there are local uncommitted changes in your working directory.

-By default, GPS only shows the first 2000 commits.
+By default, GNAT Studio only shows the first 2000 commits.
 If you want to see more, scroll to the bottom and click on the :guilabel:`Show more` buttons to download more entries.